cpeditor/cpeditor.github.io/content/docs/preferences/advanced/_index.ru.md

 The default time limit when executing programs.

-The program will be killed if it doesn't terminate in the time limit.
+The program will be killed if it doesn't terminate within the time limit.

 ### Output Length Limit